 Exploring Canada for free

-Our biggest expenses – both the inevitable and avoidable
+Our biggest road trips expenses in Canada – both the inevitable and avoidable

 Even before heading north it was pretty expensive, with prices in Vancouver averaging at $1.50/litre.
 At the time of writing, it is now $1.05/litre!
 The highest we ever saw was $1.89/litre in Inuvik, NWT.
 But it was the Arctic, so pretty understandable.

 One thing that definitely did save us a bunch of money though was having a 10lb (4.4kg) re-fillable propane tank (similar to this one) to power our two-burner stove.
-The initial purchase may not have been cheap, but we used it the whole summer (we even brought it with us while paddling the Yukon River) and paid less $10 total to refill it!
+The initial purchase may not have been cheap, but we used it the whole summer and paid less $10 total to refill it!